-The body colour ârises as a result of the incident light and the specific absorption properties of the surface.
-Therefore, the tri-stimulus value of a body colour can only be determined in combination with the type of light with which it is illuminated.
-In addition to hue, brightness and saturation, the body colour of an object is also defined by the reflectance.
-When illuminating coloured walls or objects with coloured light, the reciprocal effect of light colour and body colour is paramount.
-This interplay is the basis of subtractive colour mixing.
+The body color ârises as a result of the incident light and the specific absorption properties of the surface.
+Therefore, the tri-stimulus value of a body color can only be determined in combination with the type of light with which it is illuminated.
+In addition to hue, brightness and saturation, the body color of an object is also defined by the reflectance.
+When illuminating colored walls or objects with colored light, the reciprocal effect of light color and body color is paramount.
+This interplay is the basis of subtractive color mixing.
 The chromatic effects can be intensified or altered.